Dinorush/LTSRebalance/README.md

 **Required by Server and Client**

 Does a comprehensive rebalancing of titans and titan kits focused on LTS balance.
+The changes are numerous and significantly alter the power of several titans and kits, but the gameplay of each titan should remain fairly close to Vanilla.
+The mod is usable outside of LTS; the balance merely does not consider other modes.

+## Balance Changelog

+All balancing/changes can be viewed in [this changelog document](https://docs.google.com/document/d/10mZtK7w7MOTv9kGNQru96G7XpEZqv8_dUw_I29RhDj4/edit?usp=sharing).

 ### Installation